origamiimaster/Personality-Bot/README.md

 # Adding additional personalities

-Take the example text of whoever you wish to mimic, with punctuation separating sentences.
+Take the example text of whoever you wish to mimic, with punctuation separating sentences, and add it to a blank txt file with the command alias you want as the name of the file.

+For example, if you were to use Abe Lincoln, it might look like abe.txt or lincoln.txt.

+Place this file in the /personality folder.

 The more text there is, the more success the bot will have with generating satisfactory responses.